Breakfast by the Pier with C, 24 x 24 x 1 inches, paper, screen, crayon, ink, wood, croissant flakes, 2017

 Elements in these relationship portraits may include:

 -A collaboratively made rubbing of our meal table

-- a five minute live portrait drawing of the friend as she sat across from me.
-(And sometimes her sketch of me, and both of our written reactions to seeing ourselves through the other’s drawing.)
+-A quick sketch of the friend as she sat across from me (and perhaps her sketch of me, and both of our written reactions to seeing ourselves through the other’s drawing)

-- printed flatbed scans of our hands squished to the glass, holding our phones displaying our favorite picture of ourself and the other
+-Flatbed scans of our hands holding our phones, displaying a favorite photo of ourself and the other from our personal archive.